sobalgi/cGNF/README.md

 Original PyTorch implementation of Causal-Graphical Normalizing Flows demonstrating the use of c-GNF on simulated datasets.

+The implementation of c-GNF is done by extending the offical codes for the paper: Graphical Normalizing Flows,  Antoine Wehenkel and Gilles Louppe.
+(May 2020). [[arxiv]](https://arxiv.org/abs/2006.02548) [[github]](https://github.com/AWehenkel/Graphical-Normalizing-Flows)

+## To Cite :
 ``Balgi, S., Peña, J. M., & Daoud, A. (2022).
 Personalized Public Policy Analysis in Social Sciences Using Causal-Graphical Normalizing Flows.
 Proceedings of the AAAI Conference on Artificial Intelligence, 36(11), 11810-11818.`` [[paper]](https://doi.org/10.1609/aaai.v36i11.21437)

-The implementation of c-GNF is done by extending the offical codes for the paper: Graphical Normalizing Flows,  Antoine Wehenkel and Gilles Louppe.
-(May 2020). [[arxiv]](https://arxiv.org/abs/2006.02548) [[github]](https://github.com/AWehenkel/Graphical-Normalizing-Flows)

 # Dependencies